 What is their secret?
 Is it the strategy formulation?
 Or is it about execution?
 And how do they manage to reinvent themselves successfully again and again?

 I spent years trying to find some of these ultra-resilient companies and researching their secret behind.
 One of these rare organizations is Western Union.
 Some years ago I had the pleasure to meet Marcello Carmignani, an executive at Western Union.
 We had several talks about the topic and I quickly understood that I was in front of a unique story.
 Therefore we decided to write the following article for my quarterly column at Today’s Managers, from the Singapore Institute of Management.

-Western Union – the Denver-based global money transfer leader – is one of the few corporate Methuselahs who have beaten, by a great measure, those average business life expectancies.
+Western Union – the Denver-based global money transfer leader – is one of the few corporate Methuselahs who have beaten, by a great measure, those average corporate longevity.
 Founded in 1851, if Western Union were a country it would be the world’s 31st oldest.
 In its 163 years of operations it has spearheaded key innovations which have become entrenched in American history: the first nationwide transcontinental telegraph line (1861), weather service (1868), the establishment of what is considered the first modern age R&D lab – Menlo Park (1876), Telex (1920), microwave radio network (1948) and the first US commercial satellite – Westar (1974), among others.

 Today Western Union is a 5.5B$ modern Fortune 500 corporation offering money transfers, payment and foreign exchange solutions to customers and businesses in more than 200 countries and territories.

 So what is the elixir of life of such a increasing corporate longevity?